rhpvorderman/kmer-adapter/README.md

     a char pointer since only the presence or non-presence is important.
 It is therefore possible to bitwise AND everything together and only check at the end if it is zero.
 This eliminates an if-comparison in the loop.

-    This is **slower**.
+    Result: This is **slower**.
 The slowest part in the loop is the bitmask lookup due to the lookup table being ASCII_WIDTH * sizeof(size_t) big (128 * 8) == 1KB.
     This is larger than a cacheline (64 bytes) but smaller than the l1 cache.
     Expected lookup time is therefore 3-4 clockticks.
 This is slower than an if-comparison.
 Therefore for every item in the loop and exiting early is faster.
+  - [x] Speedier lookups by providing the `restrict` keyword.
+Result: no effect.
   - [x] Different integer sizes.
 In theory, we can fit 32 16-bit integers on a 64 byte cacheline.
 In theory we can therefore do the shift-or search with the same cacheline if all characters compared are ACGT only.

-In practice `size_t` integers (64-bit on 64-bit architecture) is the fastest.
+    Result: In practice `size_t` integers (64-bit on 64-bit architecture) is the fastest.
     Probably because the cache-line advantage is not there and the bitwise operations are faster using the native register size.
+  - [ ] Since memory lookups are expensive (3-4 clockticks in L1 cache) try if
+    saving the bitmasks for A, C, G, T and using a switch case is faster.
+    (Default can still be the lookup table in case it is not ACGT.)

+    Result: TBD
+  - [ ] Since only 16 IUPAC characters in a 26-letter alphabet are used and
+    case is not important we can in theory use a much smaller lookup table. since the last 5 bits for both ASCII uppercase and ASCII lowercase are the same a lookup table of size 32 can be used by bitmasking the last 5 bits.
+    Worst-case is that false positives occur when characters are not in the alphabet range.
+This is okay, because false positives will be correclty handled by the alignment algorithm anyway.

+    Result: TBD